movibe/laravelcp/readme.md

 ```

+### You're done!
-### You're done!-- Browse to your folder, /public/ and click login!
+Browse to your folder, /public/ and click login!
-- Default login is admin@example.org with the password admin
+Default login is admin@example.org with the password admin